A stableness of resistance model for nonresponse adjustment with callback data: Identification under a stableness of resistance assumption

-The odds ratio functions $\Gamma_1(X,Y)$ and $\Gamma_2(X,Y)$ measure the impact of the outcome in the first and second calls, respectively, by quantifying the change in the odds of response caused by a shift of $Y$ from a common reference value $Y=0$ to a specific level while controlling for covariates.
+The odds ratio functions $\Gamma_1(X,Y)$ and $\Gamma_2(X,Y)$ measure the impact of the outcome on the missingness in the first and second calls, respectively, by quantifying the change in the odds of response caused by a shift of $Y$ from a common reference value $Y=0$ to a specific level while controlling for covariates.
+Probabilities $\pr(R_1=1\mid X,Y=0)$ and $\pr(R_2=1\mid R_1=0,X,Y=0)$ are referred to as baseline propensity scores evaluated at the reference value $Y=0$.
 Any other value within the support of $Y$ can be chosen as the reference value.
 Therefore, the odds ratio function is a measure of the resistance to respond caused by the outcome.
-Odds ratio functions equal to zero correspond to MAR where the outcome does not influence the response.
-Our identification strategy rests on the following assumption. \begin{assumption} \begin{itemize} \item[(i)] Callback: $R_2\geq R_1$; \item[(ii)] Positivity: $0<\pr(R_1=1\mid X,Y) <1$ and $0<\pr(R_2=1\mid R_1=0,X,Y) <1$ for all $(X,Y)$; \item[(iii)] Stableness of resistance: $\Gamma_1(X,Y)=\Gamma_2(X,Y)=\Gamma(X,Y)$. \end{itemize} \end{assumption} Condition (i) reveals the feature of callbacks: observations recorded in the first call will be kept through the course of the survey, i.e., if $R_1=1$ then $R_2=1$.
-Condition (ii), a standard positivity assumption in missing data analysis, ensures sufficient overlap between nonrespondents and respondents in each call attempt.
-Condition (iii) is the key identifying condition, which reveals that the impact of the outcome on the response propensity remains the same in the first two calls.
-The stableness of resistance assumption is plausible if the social stigma attached to a unit does not change through the course of survey or the contacts are made in a short period of time, so that the resistance to response caused by the outcome remains the same in the first two calls.
-However, Assumption \ref{assump:odds} admits call-specific impacts of covariates on nonresponse.
-Letting $A_1(X)= \logit \pr(R_1=1\mid X,Y=0)$ and $A_2(X) = \logit \pr(R_2=1\mid R_1=0,X,Y=0)$ be the logit transformation of the corresponding baseline propensity scores evaluated at the reference value $Y=0$, then they capture call-specific impacts of covariates and are unrestricted.
-Moreover, Assumption \ref{assump:odds} does not impose any parametric models on the propensity scores.
-Under Assumption \ref{assump:odds}, the propensity scores have the following representation:
+A positive odds ratio function evaluated at $(x,y)$ indicates that for participants with $X = x$, those with $Y = y$ are more likely to respond than those with $Y = 0$, and a larger odds ratio means a stronger willingness to respond.
+The setting with odds ratio functions equal to zero corresponds to MAR where the outcome does not influence the response.
+Our identification strategy rests on the following assumption. \begin{assumption} \begin{itemize} \item[(i)] Stableness of resistance: $\Gamma_1(X,Y)=\Gamma_2(X,Y)=\Gamma(X,Y)$ for some $\Gamma(X,Y)$; \item[(ii)] Positivity: $0<\pr(R_1=1\mid X,Y) <1$ and $0<\pr(R_2=1\mid R_1=0,X,Y) <1$ for all $(X,Y)$. \end{itemize} \end{assumption} Condition (ii) is a standard positivity assumption in missing data analysis, which ensures sufficient overlap between nonrespondents and respondents in each call attempt.
+Condition (i) is the key identifying condition, which reveals that the impact of the outcome on the response propensity remains the same in the first two calls.
+Whether Condition (i) holds or not does not depend on the choice of the reference value in the definition of the odds ratio functions.
+Although Assumption \ref{assump:odds} is concerned with the missingness process, it in fact imposes certain sophisticated restrictions on the outcome distribution.
+This is because under MNAR the missingness process is not ancillary to the outcome distribution; see Lemma \ref{lemma:1} in the supplement for the apparent dependence between the missingness process, the outcome distribution and the odds ratio function.